Hydraxon91/WorkbooksCombined/Workbooks.md

 ### What are `interfaces`?
 Why should we use them?

 An interfaces defines a contract.
 Any class or struct that implements the interface must implement all the members defined in the interfaces.
-By using interfaces, certain behavior can be enforced for classes that implement them without the need for inheritance.
-Classes may implement multiple interfaces.<br>
+By using interfaces, certain behaviour can be enforced for classes that implement them without the need for inheritance.
+Classes may implement multiple interfaces.
 It is good practice to make classes dependent of interfaces rather than implementations of interfaces, so that the actual implementation may be changed without changing that class.

 In this regard interfaces make easier to conform to both the Open/Close and the encapsulation principles.

 ### What is `inheritance`?

 Inheritance is a process in which one object acquires all the properties and behaviors of its parent object automatically.
-The child class *can* reuse, extend or modify the attributes and behavior inherited.
+The child class *can* reuse, extend or modify the attributes and behaviour inherited.
 A class that inherits from another class is called a **derived class**, the class from which other classes inherit is called **base class**.

 ### Is `multiple inheritance allowed` in C#?